Category Archives: Case Study

 Olam International

-Our role was to help bring Olam’s African-centric stories to the attention of the international press.
-We helped introduce a new corporate theme across the organisation’s PR activities, and ensured the message was consistent across all platforms by working closely with local agencies.
-In addition, we pitched interviews with Olam’s CEO, Sunny Verghese, to leading Africa-focused publications.
+Gong was tasked with raising the profile of Olam globally, bringing Olam’s African-centric stories to the attention of the international press.
+We helped introduce a new corporate theme across the organisation’s PR activities, and ensured the message was consistent across all platforms by working closely with local agencies on the ground in multiple markets.
+Our corporate communications team worked closely with Olam’s CEO securing profiles with leading Africa-focused publications.

 Convening thought leaders: A Portfolio of Perspectives